On the first of January 1959, the citizens of Cuba woke up to a new reality; there had been a revolution in Cuba during the night.

 Towards the end of the 19th century, Spain was struggling with its empire in general, one of its colonies being Cuba.

-The war only lasted four short months, America won, and this consequently ended the whole Spanish empire.
-Long story, but that is the super short version of the background for what happens next.
+The war only lasted four short months; America won, and this consequently ended the whole Spanish empire.

 Shutting Down An Empire Is A Lot Of Work